stripecat/datalinks/README.md

 Install the webserver-role on the main server for PlayIt Live.
 This will only be used by PlayIt Live, so it should not be set to listen on any ip-adress other than 127.0.0.1.

-C:\inetpub\wwwroot\ is the root path.
-Create the folders radio\request in the webroot.
+C:\ezdatalinks\ is the root path.
-Copy the file requestloader.ps1 (From folder called "Powershell") to the PIL broadcast-machine under c:\scripts\, then open it there:
+Copy the file requestloader.ps1 (From folder called "Powershell") to the PIL broadcast-machine under C:\ezdatalinks\, then open it there to edit:

-Set $Destination_dir to "C:\inetpub\wwwroot\radio\request".
+Make sure $Destination_dir is set to "C:\ezdatalinks\RequestLoader".

-Edit the declarations to match your settings.
  Download the latest version of FFMPEG from here (https://www.gyan.dev/ffmpeg/builds/).
-Put it in the c:\scripts.
+Put it in the "C:\ezdatalinks\"

-Go to C:\inetpub\wwwroot\radio\request and create \templatefiles\.
+Go to C:\ezdatalinks\request and create a directory called templatefiles.
 Put the announcing ident ("You are listening to KRUD 95.7, here is a request from a listener") under it and call it intreq.mp3.

 The script needs to run once per minute.
 It will the do housekeeping or load the next waiting request.
 At start, it checks the minute.
 If it's 9 or 39 minutes past the hour, it will check with the API to see if there is a request to play.
-If the api responds with pending request, it will create a file in "C:\inetpub\wwwroot\radio\request" called slotx.wav.
+If the api responds with pending request, it will create a file in "C:\ezdatalinks\request" called slotx.wav.
 Requests playing a 10 past the hour are bound to "slot1" and those playing at 40 minutes past the hour are called "slot2".
 The file is thus either slot1.wav or slot2.wav.

 Next, create a scheduled task and call it "RequestLoader".
-Make it run the script %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe and this as the arguments -NoProfile -NoLogo -NonInteractive -ExecutionPolicy Bypass -File "C:\Users\Erik Zalitis Admin\Desktop\Scripts\RequestLoader.ps1"
+Make it run the script %SystemRoot%\system32\WindowsPowerShell\v1.0\powershell.exe and this as the arguments -NoProfile -NoLogo -NonInteractive -ExecutionPolicy Bypass -File "C:\ezdatalinks\RequestLoader.ps1"

 Set it to stop if its still running after and hour.
 This should not happen, but rather safe than sorry.